EndrewSK/Divination-game/README.md

 ---

 ### 🚀 Features
-✔️ **Feature 1** – This short project aims to test the user's intuition ability.
+✔️ **Feature** – This short project aims to test the user's intuition ability.

 ---